GLIMS-RGI/rgi_user_guide/_sources/products/glacier_product.md

 In the following, file contents are explained using RGI region 01 (Alaska) as example:

 `RGI2000-v7.0-G-01_alaska.shp`
-: RGI glacier outlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).
+: RGI **glacier outlines** as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).

 `RGI2000-v7.0-G-01_alaska-attributes.csv`
-: Glacier attributes in a `.csv` file.
+: Glacier **attributes** in a `.csv` file.
 The attributes are strictly the same as those encountered in the shapefile.
 This file allows users to read glacier attributes without reading the entire shapefile.

 `RGI2000-v7.0-G-01_alaska-attributes_metadata.json`
-: Information about the attributes: full name, description, units, etc.
+: **Description of the attributes** in the glacier product shapefile: full name, description, units, etc. The content of this file is displayed in [](glacier-attrs) below.

 `RGI2000-v7.0-G-01_alaska-submission_info.csv`
-: Information about the data providers ordered by submission id.
-Each glacier outline can be attributed to a specific submission via the `subm_id` attribute.
+: **Information about the data providers** ordered by submission identifier (`subm_id`).
+Each glacier outline can be attributed to a specific submission via their `subm_id` attribute.

 `RGI2000-v7.0-G-01_alaska-submission_info_metadata.json`
-: Information about the attributes in the submission info file: full name, description, units, etc.
+: **Description of the columns** in the `submission_info.csv` file: full name, description, units, etc. The content of this file is displayed in [](subm-info) below.

 `RGI2000-v7.0-G-01_alaska-rgi6_links.csv`
-: A list of overlapping outline pairs between RGI 7.0 and RGI 6.0 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
+: A list of **overlapping outline pairs** between RGI 7.0 and RGI 6.0 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
 For example, a perfect match between an RGI 7.0 and RGI 6.0 outline results in a 1:1 relation with 100% area match in both.
 If a single RGI 6.0 outline was divided into two glaciers for RGI 7.0, a 2:1 relationship (a cluster) would result with two lines in the table with twice 50% area match in RGI 6.0 and twice 100% match in RGI 7.0.
 In more complex cases the matches are not always perfect and the relationships less straightforward, for example when an outline was remapped.

 `RGI2000-v7.0-G-01_alaska-hypsometry.csv`
-: Hypsometry for each glacier, preceded by copies of the glacier’s `rgi_id` and `area_km2`.
+: **Hypsometry** for each glacier, preceded by copies of the glacier's `rgi_id` and `area_km2`.
 The hypsometry data are given as a comma-separated series of elevation-band areas in the form of integer thousandths of the glacier's total area in km² (`area_km2`).
 The sum of the elevation-band area values is constrained to be 1000.
-This means that an elevation band’s value divided by 10 represents the elevation band’s area as a percentage of total glacier area.
+This means that an elevation band's value divided by 10 represents the elevation band's area as a percentage of total glacier area.
 For example, a value of 500 for a particular elevation bands means that it contains 50% of the total glacier area.
 The elevation bands are all 50 m in height and their central elevations are listed in the file header record.
-Within each hypsometry file the elevation bands extend from the lowest glacierized elevation up to the highest glacierized elevation band of the first-order region.
+Within each hypsometry file the elevation bands extend from the lowest glacierized elevation up to the highest glacierized elevation band of the corresponding first-order region.

+(glacier-attrs)=
 ## Full list of attributes

 The following attributes are available in the RGI 7.0 shapefiles.
 For more details, see [](additional-info-glaciers).